Application Architecture

 Conductor

 The hApp is hosted in the participant’s conductor.
-It’s the runtime that sandboxes and executes hApp code, handles cryptographic signing, manages data flow and storage, and handles connections both locally to clients and remotely to peers.
-When the conductor receives a function call, it routes it to the proper hApp.
+It’s the runtime that sandboxes and executes hApp code, handles cryptographic signing, manages data flow and storage, and handles connections both locally with clients and remotely with peers.
+When the conductor receives a function call, it routes it to the right function in the right hApp.

 hApp

-A Holochain application or hApp allows a person to easily install and manage a suite of functionality, such as chat, accounting, or project management.
-A hApp is often made of multiple components, each providing an aspect of functionality, and it has a slot for each.
+A Holochain application or hApp is a bundled suite of functionality, such as chat, accounting, or project management.
+A hApp is often made of multiple components, each providing an aspect of functionality or ‘role’.

 Cell